 - Remove the strings and the tip of the banana, as they are harder to chew and may have a bitter taste.

-- Bananas are popular first foods because they provide babies with a new sensory experience through their distinct smell and pleasant flavor.
+- Bananas provide babies with a new sensory experience through their distinct smell and pleasant flavor.

 Tofu